 Screenwriter Richard LaGravenese, later to specialise in Chick Flicks such as The Bridges of Madison County (1995), The Mirror Has Two Faces (1996), The Horse Whisperer (1998) and Beloved (1998), as well as directing Living Out Loud (1998), Freedom Writers (2007) and P.S.
 I Love You (2007), as well as one venture into fantasy with Beautiful Creatures (2013), is a master of characterisation and Gilliam provides him with an ensemble cast that work beautifully together.
 The character of Lucas dredges the depths of despair with searing effect Jeff Bridges is perfectly cast such that the films only hope is to redeem him.
 And thats what the film does plain and simple as that.
 And it works perfectly.

-Terry Gilliams other genre films as director are Monty Python and the Holy Grail (1975), co-directed with Terry Jones; the satiric knights quest Jabberwocky (1977); the oddball time adventure comedy Time Bandits (1981); The Crimson Permanent Assurance segment of Monty Pythons The Meaning of Life (1983); the dystopian future satire Brazil (1985); The Adventures of Baron Munchausen (1989) about the worlds greatest liar; the time-travel/paradox film Twelve Monkeys (1995); the surreally drug-hazed Fear and Loathing in Las Vegas (1998); The Brothers Grimm (2005); Tideland (2005) set in a world of childhood imagination, which has many similarities to The Fisher King; The Imaginarium of Doctor Parnassus (2009) about a magical circus; and the dystopian The Zero Theorem (2013).
+Terry Gilliams other genre films as director are Monty Python and the Holy Grail (1975), co-directed with Terry Jones; the satiric knights quest Jabberwocky (1977); the oddball time adventure comedy Time Bandits (1981); The Crimson Permanent Assurance segment of Monty Pythons The Meaning of Life (1983); the dystopian future satire Brazil (1985); The Adventures of Baron Munchausen (1989) about the worlds greatest liar; the time-travel/paradox film Twelve Monkeys (1995); the surreally drug-hazed Fear and Loathing in Las Vegas (1998); The Brothers Grimm (2005); Tideland (2005) set in a world of childhood imagination, which has many similarities to The Fisher King; The Imaginarium of Doctor Parnassus (2009) about a magical circus; the dystopian The Zero Theorem (2013) and The Man Who Killed Don Quixote (2018).
 Gilliam also executive produces the Quay Brotherss The PianoTuner of EarthQuakes (2005).
 Also of great interest is Lost in La Mancha (2002), a documentary concerning Terry Gilliams disastrously failed film The Man Who Killed Don Quixote.